How To Make A Tutu For Your Dog

 Every girl needs a tutu.
 Even dogs need a tutu from time to time.
 We’ll show you how to make a dog tutu!

 Start with tulle – lots of it.
 I used one yard each of four different pink colors of tulle.
-Using different colors makes it visually more interesting.
+Using different shades of colors makes it visually more interesting.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.